jhowards/Strive-Work-M2-D4/README.md

 # Strive-Work-M2-D4

 WELCOME TO THE STRIVE TEAM GENERATOR!
+Brief:
 In this app you will generate teams and assign the participants to them.
 You will use the Bootstrap components for the elements of your app.

     The features are the following:
     - The user should be able to add a list of names, find a way to get the user input and fill a list with the new name.